RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

 ```
 ***

-Start by opening the TM to which the custom abbreviations and variables should be added:
+Start by opening the TM that will receive the custom abbreviations and variables:

 # [C#](#tab/tabid-2)
 ```cs